tikv/rfcs/text/0119-enhance-slow-score-store-scheduler.md

 `growth-factor` is not exposed as it is difficult to understand and quantify.

-`network-inspect-interval` is a parameter in tikv-server, which is similar with [`inspect-interval`](https://docs.pingcap.com/tidb/dev/tikv-configuration-file/#inspect-interval). `network-inspect-interval` and `network-recovery-duration` can be set via `pd-ctl scheduler config evict-slow-store-scheduler set`.
+`inspect-network-interval` is a parameter in tikv-server, which is similar with [`inspect-interval`](https://docs.pingcap.com/tidb/dev/tikv-configuration-file/#inspect-interval).
+And `network-recovery-duration` can be set via `pd-ctl scheduler config evict-slow-store-scheduler set`.

 The timeout for the health check is 1s.